 ALUMNI STORIES & SUCCESSES

-With over a 1000 New Sector Alumni across 36 states and 6 countries, our Alumni network is one of the strongest aspects of our program.
-We know that investment in early career professional development leads to long term career success, and our Alumni prove it!
+Our Alumni network is one of the strongest aspects of our program.
+We know that investment in early career professional development leads to long-term career success, and our Alumni prove it!

 Kristell Caballero Saucedo- Twin Cities RISE ’15-’16

-After my fellowship, I was hired as a contractor at my fellowship host site to continue leading the work I lead during my fellowship.
-As Northside Funders Group’s Racial Equity & Inclusion Project Manager and Researcher, I continued leading the co-facilitating a series of racial equity sessions for NFG members.
-My plan after my RISE fellowship ended was to move to the Bay Area and find a job in philanthropy.
-I did not move to California, but I did find a position in the philanthropic sector as one of the 2017 Ron McKinley Fellow at the Bush Foundation.
+After my fellowship, I was hired as a contractor at my fellowship host site to continue leading the work I led during my fellowship.
+As Northside Funders Group’s Racial Equity & Inclusion Project Manager and Researcher, I continued leading and co-facilitating a series of racial equity sessions for NFG members.
+My plan after my RISE fellowship was to move to the Bay Area and find a job in philanthropy.
+I did not move to California, but I did find a position in the philanthropic sector as one of the 2017 Ron McKinley Fellows at the Bush Foundation.
 I will be working with the Community Innovation team doing program officer type of work.